The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: Summary and further research.

+We have investigated questions about the notion of improvement in connection to the core of housing markets.
+Table~\ref{tab:summary-algorithmic} puts into context our algorithmic results on finding allocations with various restrictions in the core of housing markets; the table presents analogous results for the strict core of housing markets, as well as for the core and strict core of \SR{} instances (when interpreted as the set of stable and strongly stable matchings, respectively).
+Table~\ref{tab:summary-RI} summarizes our results regarding the property of respecting improvement both for housing markets and also for the \SR{} model; we also included the known facts about the strict core, mostly by Bir\'o et al.~\cite{BKKV-mor}.
+We remark that several questions remain open in the case when agents' preferences are partial orders; in fact, we are not aware of any result concerning the strict core of housing markets under such preferences.

-Even though the property of respecting improvement is important in exchange markets, many solution concepts have not been studied from this aspect.
+Even though the property of respecting improvement is deeply connected to agents' incentives in exchange markets, many solution concepts have not yet been studied from this aspect.
 A solution concept that seems interesting from this point of view is the set of stable half-matchings (or equivalently, stable partitions) in instances of \SR{} without a stable matching.
 Although Figure~\ref{fig:example-SR-half} contains an example about stable half-matchings where improvement of an agents' house damages her situation, perhaps a more careful investigation may shed light on some interesting monotonicity properties.